nckylim/Simple_crud_api/README.md

 Reminders:
 1. This is done through a localhost connection only, database password is not required.
-2. Make sure xampp is installed and apeche and mysql is started.
+2. Make sure xampp is installed and apache and mysql is started.